kbridson/rails-demos-and-deets-2021-test/demo-01-dev-env-setup.md

    - Debian/Ubuntu Linux users: you have the shell, but may need to install the "openssh-client" package (if it’s not already installed by default).

-1. Download and install _VirtualBox_ (<https://www.virtualbox.org/>).
-I will be using this software to run an Ubuntu Linux virtual machine.
-This VM will house most of the Rails development tools (with a few graphical tools running in the host OS).
+1. Download and install _VirtualBox_ version 6.0.4 (<https://www.virtualbox.org/wiki/Download_Old_Builds_6_0>).
+I will be using this software to run an Ubuntu Linux virtual machine that will house most of the Rails development tools (with only a few graphical tools running in the host OS).
+As of the time of writing, there is [a VirtualBox bug](https://www.virtualbox.org/ticket/18569) in releases newer than 6.0.4 that breaks Git, among other things, in the VM's shared folder.
 Note: Your computer must support virtualization in order for VirtualBox to work.
     <span><a class="text-muted" data-toggle="collapse" href="#moreDetails" role="button" aria-expanded="false" aria-controls="moreDetails">More details...</a></span>

     <div class="collapse" id="moreDetails">